ezsystems/commerce-documentation/docs/guide/checkout/checkout.md

 ### Step 2 - Invoice form

-A customer not having a customer number or a anoymous user will have to add the invoice address first:
+A customer without a customer number or an anonymous user has to add their invoice address first:

 ![](../img/checkout_2.png)

 ### Step 3 - Delivery address

-A user without delivery address wir see an empty delivery form.
-He can also chose the invoice address.
+A customer without a delivery address sees an empty delivery form.
+They can also chose the invoice address.

 ![](../img/checkout_3.png)